 NOTE: This guide is for 6.0.
 Most of this will not work in lower versions, due to significant changes in the config module.
 If you are still using a version named “Willie”, we strongly encourage you to upgrade, as such old versions are no longer supported.

 Sopel has a config file, written in an INI-like format.
-It can provide configuration options not just for the bot itself, but for modules as well.
-Here, we’re going to cover how you can leverage that configuration, as well as how to make your module configurable in the wizard like we showed in the installation guide.
+It can provide configuration options not just for the bot itself, but for plugins as well.
+Here, we’re going to cover how you can leverage that configuration, as well as how to make your plugin configurable in the wizard like we showed in the installation guide.

 The config file is made up of a number of sections, each of which has a number of keys or attributes.
 If you open up your config file, you’ll see something like this.

 [core] nick = Sopel host = irc.dftba.net use_ssl = False port = 6667 owner = Embolalia channels = "#YourPants" "#tech" [admin] hold_ground = False [bugzilla] domains = bugzilla.redhat.com bugzilla.gnome.org

 bugzilla are sections.
 As you may have guessed,

 core contains attributes relevant to the bot’s core functionality - it’s

 nick, the host to connect to, etc., and